zapata-engineering/orquestra-core/docs/guides/optimizers.rst

 gradient.

 The next thing we need to learn is how to conditionally store only selected evaluations.
-All recorders have something called :code:`save_condition`.
+All recorders have an attribute called :code:`save_condition`.
 It is a boolean function that accepts value, parameters and call number and returns :code:`True` if and only if it this particular evaluation should be saved.
-The default save condition is a dummy function called :func:`always` which always returns true.
-Another function, :func:`every_nth`, saves only every-nth evaluation.
+The default save condition is a dummy function called :func:`always <orquestra.opt.api.always>` which always returns true.
+Another function, :func:`every_nth <orquestra.opt.api.every_nth>`, saves only every nth evaluation.
 Here's how it works:

 .. literalinclude:: ../examples/guides/optimizers.py
   :language: python